frouo/lembot-public-website/faq/[3] quota-exceeded-of-service-sheetsgoogleapiscom.md

 ---
 head:
-  title: 'How to fix the "Read requests quota exceeded" error - Lembot FAQ'
+  title: 'How to fix the "[429] Quota exceeded" error - Lembot FAQ'
-  description: "The Google API limits the number or read per minute per user in order to protect the system and ensure equitable distribution"
+  description: "The Google API limits the number of read and write operations per minute per user in order to protect the service"
 card:
-  title: "Google API error - Quota exceeded for quota metric 'Read requests' and limit 'Read requests per minute per user' of service 'sheets.googleapis.com'"
+  title: "Google API error - Quota exceeded for quota metric 'Read/Write requests' and limit 'Read/Write requests per minute per user' of service 'sheets.googleapis.com'"
-  description: "The Google API limits the number of read per minute per user.
+  description: "The Google API limits the number of read and write operations per minute per user.
 Simply review the schedule of your bots and megabots and space them out at bit."
 coverUrl: "https://user-images.githubusercontent.com/2499356/209329800-3f3935ac-c184-4ecc-8399-8e2019775d7b.jpg"
 emoji: "💥"
 date: "2022-12-23"